Sillybutts/DoubleSkewer/README.md

 ## If you like what I do, please consider supporting me:

+## If you like what I do, please consider supporting me!

-**I don't charge for my files, so all donations or merch purchases are greatly appreciated!**
+**I don't charge for my files, so any donations or merch purchases would be greatly appreciated!**

 - I have a RedBubble full of fun Nerf-y designs! https://www.redbubble.com/people/Sillybutts/shop
 - I have pages on Patreon and BuyMeACoffee!
 - - https://www.patreon.com/sillybutts
 - - https://www.buymeacoffee.com/sillybutts